Skip to content

 The red color highlights what is the goal of the deployment.
 The white represents what is stable, while the orange elements are impacted by the deployment.

-Step to demonstrate a sink deployment
+Step to demonstrate a sink table deployment

-• remove any older logs with rm ~/.shift_left/logs/*.log*
+• Remove any older logs with rm ~/.shift_left/logs/*.log*

 Deploying an intermediate table